-A. Visually inspect the tires for the following:
+A. Visually inspect the tires for all of the following:

 - 1. Damage exposing the reinforcing plies of the tire through cuts, cracks, punctures, scrapes, or wear. - 2.
 Repair in the tread shoulder or belt edge area. - 3.
 Repair or damage to the sidewall or bead area. - 4.
 A puncture repair or damage larger than one-fourth of one inch. - 5.
-Any unrepaired road hazard damage to the tire (e.g., nail, screw) - 6.
-Indication of internal separation, such as bulges or local areas of irregular treadwear indicating a distortion in the tread area when compared to other areas of the tread, or belt separation. - 7.
+Any unrepaired road hazard damage to the tire (e.g., nail, screw). - 6.
+Indication of internal separation, such as bulges or local areas of irregular treadwear, indicating a distortion in the tread area, when compared to other areas of the tread, or belt separation. - 7.
 Sidewall cracks or "dry-rot" due to age. - 8.
-Valve stems for cracks or leaks. - 9.
+Cracks or leaks in the valve stems. - 9.
 Defaced or removed United States Department of Transportation (DOT) tire identification number. - 10.
 That tires on the same axle are the same size, and directional tires are located on the correct side of the vehicle. - 11.
-Regrooved tires installed on the front axle of a school bus. - 12.
-Recapped or retread tires installed on the front axle of heavy-duty vehicles as defined in Section 34500 of the Vehicle Code.
+Retread or regrooved tires installed on the front axle of heavy-duty vehicles listed in section 34500 of the VC.